Pack less, and become unattached to possessions.

 Sea to Summit Ultra-Sil Day Pack

 There's little argument as to the lightweight, minimalist winner in this category: "Sea to Summit's Ultra-Sil® Day Pack".
-At under USD$40, measuring 19×11×8 inches (48×28×20cm), and weighing a truly miniscule 2.5 oz.
+At under USD$45, measuring 19×11×8 inches (48×28×20cm), and weighing a truly miniscule 2.5 oz.
 (70g), it provides a capacious 1220 cubic inches (20L) of storage in its large, single, two-way zippered compartment, and yet collapses into an egg-sized ball that stuffs into an attached sack, and can be fastened to your key-ring!
 It achieves this minor miracle through the use of a high-tech, super-thin, siliconized Cordura nylon fabric that is surprisingly strong (though not puncture-proof).
 With its bar-tacked reinforced stitching at stress points (the bag has been stress tested to 350 lbs / 159kg, though you'll likely want to keep the weight under 10 lbs / 4.5kg), this is the day travel bag that I carry in my main bag.

 Hammock Bliss Ultralight Travel DaypackMany travellers prefer a cylindrical style day bag, despite what some consider a somewhat unconventional appearance.
-My favourite in this category is the under-USD$20 "Ultralight Travel Daypack", from Hammock Bliss.
+My favourite in this category is the under-USD$22 "Ultralight Travel Daypack", from Hammock Bliss.
 Measuring 20×11×7 inches (51×28×18cm) and weighing 6.5 oz.
 (184g), it provides an unobstructed 1100 cubic inches (18L) of storage in its top-loading main compartment, and also includes a zippered inside pocket for small items, plus two mesh side pockets (visible in the photo at left); the right-side pocket incorporates a top closure, allowing it to double as a storage pouch for the bag (simply turn the pocket inside out with the bag inside).
-Lastly, and importantly, it features well-designed, comfortable, double-padded shoulder straps that incorporate a carry handle.
+Lastly, and importantly, it features well-designed, very comfortable, double-padded shoulder straps that incorporate a carry handle.

 REI also makes a couple of very nice packs in this style (albeit more than 50% heavier): their "Flash 18" and "Stuff Travel" models.

-Eddie Bauer Stowaway Packable DaypackA final — and truly commendable — design worthy of mention is Eddie Bauer's "Stowaway Packable Daypack" (shown at left), available in several colours for about USD$22.
+Eddie Bauer Stowaway Packable DaypackA final — and truly commendable — design worthy of mention is Eddie Bauer's "Stowaway Packable Daypack" (shown at left), available in several colours for about USD$30.
 At 11 oz.
 (312g), it's a little heavier than I like to pack in my main bag, but I have found this useful as my only bag for short, casual-dress trips (that do not require bundle-wrapped clothing and such), and situations with extremely restrictive airline carry-on policies.
 This is also the bag I use when at home, as my regular "around town" bag.
 Collapsing into its own zippered stuff pocket, it provides 1220 cubic inches (20L) of storage space in three differently-sized compartments, plus a velcro-tabbed internal panel to protect paperwork/books and the like.
 With its lightly padded shoulder straps, two mesh bottle holders, and four D-rings for attaching gear, it measures 18×10×9 inches (46×25×23cm).

 Whenever you have occasion to temporarily remove your daypack, and place it on the floor (at a restaurant, say), a good habit to cultivate is passing your leg through one of the shoulder strap loops.
 Not only will this hamper anyone trying to grab the bag, it will also remind you not to leave it behind when you move on (this being the primary cause of lost packs).
 Don't do this on an airplane, though: it will impede your exit in an emergency situation.